On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Related works

-\underline{\bf Knowledge of noise distribution.} Many existing algorithms explicitly utilize knowledge of the underlying noise distribution to recover $\bbeta^*$.
+Many existing algorithms explicitly utilize knowledge of the underlying noise distribution to recover $\bbeta^*$.
 Typically, these algorithms perform corrections of the form $\bZ^T \bZ - \Ex[\bW^T \bW]$.
 To carry out this computation, one must assume access to either oracle knowledge of $\Ex[\bW^T \bW]$ or obtain a good data-driven estimator for it.
-As \cite{orthogonal_2} notes, such an estimator can be costly or simply infeasible in many practical settings.
+As \cite{orthogonal_2} note, such an estimator can be costly or simply infeasible in many practical settings.
 PCR does not require any such knowledge.
 Instead, the PCA subroutine within PCR {\em implicitly} de-noises the covariates.
 The trade-off is that our results only hold if the number of retained singular components $k$ is chosen to be the rank of $\bX$.
-Although there are numerous heuristics to aptly choose $k$, we leave a formal analysis of PCR when $k$ is misspecified as a future line of inquiry.
+Although there are numerous heuristics to aptly choose $k$, we leave a formal analysis of PCR when $k$ is misspecified as important future work.